mwc360/mwc360.github.io/_posts/2022-01-19-Synapse-Optimization-Series-Table-Distributions.md

 >Running this statement took ~ **12 seconds** on DW100c, a 5x improvement from the prior change

 Good improvement but we aren't done.
 We could distribute the target table (dbo.inventory_summary) on the same item_sk to completely avoid data leaving each individual distribution.
-While the prior query plan elimiates data movement to produce the result set, it must return the results to the compute node(s) so that the data can be **ROUND_ROBIN** distributed.
-The below will result in 0 data movement, all operations take place soley on each of the 60 distributions, all in parallel.
+While the prior query plan eliminates data movement to produce the result set, it must return the results to the compute node(s) so that the data can be **ROUND_ROBIN** distributed.
+The below will result in 0 data movement, all operations take place solely on each of the 60 distributions, all in parallel.

 ```sql
 CREATE TABLE dbo.inventory_summary